usask-rc/radiam-hubzero/README.md

 # radiam-hubzero

-Radiam component for HubZero
+Radiam component and module for HubZero

 ## Installation

 Copy the com_radiam directory to your HubZero installation, in the components folder.
 It will be located somewhere like `/var/www/hubname/app/components` so when you're done you have a new directory `/var/www/hubname/app/components/com_radiam`.

+Copy the mod_radiam directory to your HubZero installation, in the modules folder.
+It will be located somewhere like `/var/www/hubname/app/modules` so when you're done you have a new directory `/var/www/hubname/app/modules/mod_radiam`.

-From the command line of your HubZero instance, initialize the Radiam component database:
+From the command line of your HubZero instance, initialize the Radiam database objects:

 ```
 cd /var/www/hubname